Night School (1981 film): Plot

 Kim Morrison, a Wendell student working at the local aquarium, is decapitated while preparing to leave her shift by the same figure in the motorcycle helmet.
-A woman observing turtles in the aquarium screams after she sees Kim's head sink into the tank.
+A woman watching turtles in the aquarium screams upon seeing Kim's head sink into the tank.
 Judd visits Professor Millett and is surprised to see Eleanor, who explains that she is his research assistant.
 Judd then informs Millett that a second student of his has been killed and asks him if he has had any affairs with his pupils.
 Annoyed by the question, Millett tells Judd to leave.
 Eleanor and Millett get into an argument, and she goes to the diner to be alone.
 The professor follows her, and she tells him that she is three months pregnant.
-He is sympathetic, although he still manages to flirt with Carol.
+He is sympathetic, though he still flirts with Carol.
 After the diner has closed, Carol is left to clean up.
 When the power goes out, she heads to the basement to investigate.
 The killer appears and attacks her.
 Carol escapes but is then caught in an alley and killed.
 The next day, Carol's head is found in a water-filled sink, and her body in a dumpster.
 Judd and Taj go to Gary's house since he is now considered a prime suspect, but Judd does not believe he was involved.

-When Judd goes to Professor Millett's home again, he finds a collection of skulls taken from tribal headhunters worldwide.
+When Judd returns to Professor Millett's home, he finds a collection of skulls taken from tribal headhunters worldwide.
 Eleanor sees nothing wrong with this.
 At Wendell, Helene tells Millett to stop sleeping around with his students and counsels student Kathy, who confesses that she, too, has been intimate with Millett.
-Helene, preying upon Kathy's vulnerability herself, invites her to spend the night at her house, resulting in the two sleeping together.
+Helene, taking advantage of Kathy's vulnerability, invites her to spend the night at her house, leading to the two sleeping together.
 Helene is killed when she gets up to answer the phone, and Kathy is killed shortly after discovering Helene's severed head in the toilet.